 Public Holidays 2017

-This page contains a calendar of all 2017 public holidays for Djibouti.
+This page contains a national calendar of all 2017 public holidays for Djibouti.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|

 |28 Jun||Wed||National Day Holiday|

 |31 Aug||Thu||Youm Arafat|

 The Republic of Djibouti currently celebrates 10 national holidays.
 Many of the holidays in Djibouti are multi-day celebrations.
 A majority of the holidays celebrated are based on the Muslim faith.
 Some of these holidays will change in date each year because their official date is determined by the lunar cycle.